esrayazar/mealkit/README.md

 # mealkit
 This project is for managing meal kits.
 We used TheMealDB API to get a meal, get meal list based on country, search meal based on food name and food inggredients.
 Please see the API documentation on https://www.themealdb.com

+MealKit application has following functionalites

+1. Landing Page
+2. User registration page and its validation.
+3. User login page and its validation.
+4. Registration and Login page has flip animation between them.
+5. User Profile: Display user info and user stats.
+User's favorite foods are also listed.
+6. Meal Reviews: User can review a meal, edit and delete the review.
+7. Display a meal with how to prepare information.
+User can like, add favorite and write review about the meal.
+Unlike and remove from favorite is also possible.
+An embedded youtube from API shows the live action about preparing the meal.
+8. Meal search based on food name and ingredient is also available.

 ### Landing Page
 <img width="1440" alt="landingpage" src="https://user-images.githubusercontent.com/89671926/156934321-7e645b40-c84c-41c0-99f7-b392a4d0da47.png">